 - Reduced condensation

-The biggest advantage of triple glazing is the potential to save on your energy bills.
-It’s estimated that double glazing saves you around 10% on your energy bills compared to single glazing.
-However, triple glazing has an additional 15% energy saving over double glazing.
+The biggest advantage is the potential to save on your energy bills.
+It’s estimated that double glazing saves you around 10% on your energy bills compared to single.
+However, triple glazing has an additional 15% energy saving over double.

 The extra pane of glass will also make it harder for noise to travel through a closed window.
 Plus, it provides extra strength, particularly if the middle pane is made of toughened glass.

 Condensation forms on windows when the temperature of the glass is colder than the air around it.
-Therefore, as triple glazing is better at stopping cold traveling through it, the inner glass stays warmer and condensation finds it harder to build up.
+Therefore, as three layers of glass are better at stopping cold traveling through it, the inner glass stays warmer and condensation finds it harder to build up.

 Disadvantages Of Triple Glazing

 When asking ‘is triple glazing worth it?’ it’s important to also consider the negatives: